Gia Bugadze: Artwork

-Gia Bugadze achieved an early fame with the series of paintings called “Life of Kartli” (in different words History of Georgia).
+Gia Bugadze achieved early fame with the series of paintings called “Life of Kartli” (in different words History of Georgia).
 Since then, he often painted mythological characters, and their ‘appearance – or, ‘embodiment, or reincarnation feels as almost mystical.

 Murals give full scope to his imagination, that appeals with complicated and large-scale compositions.
 In 2010, in Batumi, he painted the Piazza arch “Sea boarding - house”.